 The mantle has a critical part in keeping the snail healthy and functioning.
 Damages to the mantle known as: “mantle tear” or “mantle collapse” can be life threatening for a snail.
 Those issues can be caused if you pick up a snail by its shell when it is “sticking” to a surface.
 But it can also happen for other unknown reasons.

 Mantle tear is the less serious condition of the two.
 With a tear, the snail can still move around almost unaffected.
 The tear will heal itself in a short period of time.

 However, mantle collapse is another story.
 With mantle collapse, you will see the snail struggling to move around.
 You will be able to see inside the shell, which you can’t in a normal situation.
 There are cases where a snail can recover from mantle collapse but in most cases, they will unfortunately die in a few days.

 The mantle is not a unique feature of snails alone.
 There is actually a known question that goes “a land snail, a clam, and an octopus all share:” and the correct answer is that they all have mantle.

 Land snails are mostly hermaphrodites.
 This means that each snail has both the female organs to create the eggs and the male organs to produce the sperm.
 Technically, a snail is capable of reproducing without a partner.
 However, most snails will choose to do it with another snail of the same species.

 The snail’s heart is located in the heart bag and it has two chambers.
-The heart, like in other animals and in the human body, is responsible to keeping the blood circulating between the organs.
+The heart, like in other animals and in the human body, is responsible for keeping the blood circulating between the organs.
+(Yes, snails have blood)

 The heart bag has another part.
-It helps the snail disposing of material that the snail cannot digest.
+It helps the snail dispose of material that the snail cannot digest.